Custom Connections

 Overview

-A connection is a special type of input for an action that contains information on how to connect to an external app or service.
-A connection can consist of one or many inputs that can represent things like API endpoints, keys, passwords, OAuth 2.0 fields, etc. The inputs contained within a connection use the same structure as other inputs, described here.
+A connection is a special type of input for an action that contains information about how to connect to an external application or service.
+A connection can contain one or more inputs representing API endpoints, keys, passwords, OAuth 2.0 fields, and other authentication details.
+The inputs within a connection use the same structure as other inputs, described here.

-For example, suppose you're writing a component for an API that can take a username and password combination or an API key.
-You would write two connections - one for username/password authentication, and one for api key authentication.
+For example, suppose you're writing a component for an API that accepts either a username/password combination or an API key.
+You would create two connections - one for username/password authentication and one for API key authentication.

-You also want your customers to be able to point to a sandbox or production environment - each connection should also include an input to represent the endpoint.
-Your connections could look like this:
+You also want to allow your customers to point to either a sandbox or production environment - each connection should include an input for the endpoint.
+Your connections might look like this:

 import { connection } from "@prismatic-io/spectral";